SatDump/SatDump/README.md

 ### Linux (or MacOS)

 On Linux (or MacOS), building from source is recommended and no build are currently provided.
-In the same way as Windows, [libcorrect](https://github.com/quiet/libcorrect) is most likely not in your package manager and will have to be built from source.
+[libcorrect](https://github.com/quiet/libcorrect) is now included in SatDump, hence it is not required to build it from source anymore.

 Here are some generic Debian build instructions.